Quantum simulation in the entanglement picture: Quantum simulation algorithm

 The EP method uses a channel network.
 As it focuses on observable instead of the states, there is no need to maintain the coherence of the whole network all the times, and a parallelism can be used.
 Namely, each local patches of channels can be run in parallel, and it is a product state $\otimes_i \rho_i$ before making the vertical and horizontal connections, and the projections for the boundary conditions.
 The projections are also of product form, $\otimes_j P_j$.
 Denote the underlying lattice as $\C L$, for each site of it corresponding to a channel, initial state or final measurement.
 A small region $\Lambda \subset \C L$ in the network can be chosen to compute the probability value \be p_\Lambda=\otimes_{ij} \Tr(\rho_i P_j), \ee for $i,j\in \Lambda$.
 The network can be divided into non-overlapping regions $\bigcup_n \Lambda_n$, for each of which a probability $p_n$ can be computed.
 Then the projections across the regions are made to compute the final result.
 In particular, the merit to compute local values $p_n$ first, compared with a direct scheme which is to apply all projections in parallel, is that they can be used as baseline to increase the simulation accuracy.

 The main cost is the cost for simulating the dynamics $U=e^{-itH}$.
 As we use Trotter-Suzuki decomposition, the spacetime cost is in the same order as the usual simulation algorithm run in the circuit model, which is also in the Schr\"odinger picture.
 It has an additional sampling cost due to the usage of measurements, which is $\C O(N^2ML)$.
+Further sampling is needed to estimate expectation value after simulating a certain dynamics, and such cost follows from the standard Chernoff bound~\cite{Hay17}.
 Compared with other methods we mentioned above, the EP method has a weaker requirement for maintaining coherence.
 Also note that the ability to compute local values of overlaps does not yield an efficient classical algorithm, since eventually the whole channel network must be run to generate the whole global value of measurement outcomes of observable.
 It is well established that, as a seminal Lieb-Robertson bound, entanglement increases linearly with time for generic non-equilibrium dynamics~\cite{GKS05}, rendering classical simulation hard.

 Our description of EP in the last section does not require a geometry in space, so it applies to arbitrary geometry or lattice.
 The Hamiltonian $H$ (\ref{eq:ham}) does not need to be 1D or nearest-neighbor, that is, the local gate $u$ can be of more general form.
 Actually, arithmetic of Hamiltonian can cast a model $H$ into a 1D nearest-neighbor form, as the latter form is universal for quantum computing~\cite{KPB+21}.
 This means that our EP method serves as a universal scheme for Hamiltonian quantum simulation.
 Nevertheless, in order to maintain the geometric locality for high-dimensional systems, extensions of MPS can be used, such as PEPS~\cite{SCP10}.
 For our purpose, we modify the PEPS form by requiring each local tensor being equivalent to a channel.
 For instance, on a 2D square lattice, a five-leg tensor $A_{ijkls}$ shall be a bipartite channel with input $i$ and $j$, output $k$ and $l$, and the physical index $s$.
 A time flow can be consistently chosen among the channels forming the PEPS, which is again a special application of our method.